 People who have had a stroke may have speech or language problems.
-Here are some tips for your family and care givers:
+Tips for family and caregivers to improve communication include:

 Nerves that help the bowels work smoothly can be damaged after a stroke.
 Have a routine.
 Once you find a bowel routine that works, stick to it:

 You may be given one or more of the following medicines.
 These are meant to control your blood pressure or cholesterol, and to keep your blood from clotting.
 They may help prevent another stroke:

 If you are taking a blood thinner, such as warfarin (Coumadin), you may need to have extra blood tests done.

 If you have problems with swallowing, you must learn to follow a special diet that makes eating safer.
 The signs of swallowing problems are choking or coughing when eating.
 Learn tips to make feeding and swallowing easier and safer.

 Keep up to date with your vaccinations.
 Get a flu shot every year.
 Ask your doctor if you need a pneumonia shot.

 Try to stay away from stressful situations.
-If you feel stressed all the time or feel very sad , talk with your health care provider.
+If you feel stressed all the time or feel very sad, talk with your provider.

-Many patients who have had a stroke feel sad or depressed at times.
-Talk to friends or family about this.
-Ask your health care provider about seeking professional help.
+If you feel sad or depressed at times, talk to family or friends about this.
+Ask your provider about seeking professional help.